huseyinyilmaz/placebo/doc/index.rst

        url = 'http://www.acme.com/items/'
        body = '[{"id": 1}, {"id": 2}, {"id": 3}]'

-When we decorate a function with this placebo object, every get request to http://www.acme.com/items/ url will return 200 response with following body '[{"id": 1}, {"id": 2}, {"id": 3}]'.
+When we decorate a function with this placebo object, every 'GET' request to http://www.acme.com/items/ url will return 200 response with following body '[{"id": 1}, {"id": 2}, {"id": 3}]'.

 We can use this placebo in following test: